 Overall, a very interesting, unique experience to have in India.

-I also just realized that the closest I would come to death on this trip wouldn’t be a riot in the Middle East, or getting lost in a jungle, or falling off a cliff, but rather waiting in line to watch Harry Potter while under a giant Banyan tree.
+I also just realized that the closest I would come to death on this trip wouldn’t be a riot in the Middle East, or getting lost in a jungle, or falling off a cliff, but rather waiting in line to watch Harry Potter while under a giant Banyan tree while in Mumbai.
 I just found out that we got inside the theater at 8:35pm.
 The tree collapsed in front of the theater at 8:45pm.
 This could’ve been us.